OwenMcAllister/EsotericXclalibur/README.md

     - 'techx techx' = 2
     - etc

-- ':' is used to seperate parameters from instructions and parameters from eachother, as well as define labels.
+- ':' is used to seperate parameters from instructions and to define labels.

     Two ':' characters in succession, written '::', introduce and close a label definition: